|

 fees, legal fees, pre- & post-construction expenses).

-Q. What is the role of the Architect?
+Q. What is the role of the

 An Architect is the owner's agent.
-His/her primary responsibility is to
+His/her primary responsibility is

-and represent you during construction.
+the contractor and represent you during construction.